 The most recent full eruption of Masaya Volcano happened in 2008.
-In April of that year the volcano sent a massive plume of ash more than a mile (two kms) into the sky.
+In April of that year the volcano sent a massive plume of ash more than 1 mile (2 km) into the sky.
 Less spectacular eruptions continued throughout that year.

 The volcano emits gas and steam pretty much all the time as we could easily see whenever we caught glimpses of the 2,083 foot (635 meter) tall volcano from vantage points around Managua including the Pueblos Blancos and from neighboring Mombacho Volcano.

 Masaya has seen other kinds of activity too.
 The volcano was dubbed “The Gate to Hell” by Spanish conquistadors and Nicaraguan dictator Anastasio Somoza Garcia took that nickname literally, using the volcano as a dumping ground for his many enemies.

 On a cheerier note, Masaya is also one of the few active volcanoes in the Western Hemisphere where you can drive to the rim and we certainly wanted the chance to look into the “Gate to Hell” for ourselves.

 The volcano, however, had other plans.
 Not long after we arrived in Nicaragua it started rumbling and grumbling back to life prompting the closure of the park for safety reasons after she spewed out some hot rocks which damaged cars parked at the rim and started a brush fire.
 The park was closed for nearly two months but finally re-opened near the end of our time in Nicaragua.

 Like all national parks in Nicaragua, entry to Masaya Volcano National Park, located just a few miles south of Managua on the road between the capital and Granada, is US$4 per person.
 There’s a large and fairly engaging visitor center near the entrance which we visited before driving right up to the rim via a paved road.